Start Here

 Push harder here.

 Those suggestions can help.
-Yet decisions don’t exist in isolation.
-They sit inside a larger pattern.
+Yet decisions aren’t made in isolation.
+They belong to a larger pattern.

-Before changing actions, it helps to understand the pattern those actions belong to.
+Before trying to change your actions, it helps to understand the pattern behind them.

-Clarity is a starting point but growth develops through effort, setbacks, adjustment, and recommitment over time.
+Clarity is a starting point, but growth comes through effort, setbacks, adjustment, and recommitment over time.

-Each time you respond instead of retreating, your capacity increases a little.
-Over time, those small improvements add up.
+Each time you keep going instead of stepping back, you develop a little.
+Over time, those changes add up.

 Growth begins when new demands exceed your current capacity.
 That gap creates pressure.
 How you respond determines what you become capable of next.